 If you’re an existing cardholder: Ask for a metal replacement.
 Call the number on the back of your card and ask if you’re eligible for the metal version.
 Some people aren’t, due to things like missed payments in the past.
 But if you are, you can order a replacement, which should arrive in 7-10 business days.

 There’s no difference in rates, fees or the way you use the metal card vs. the plastic one.
 But naturally, the metal one feels a bit more prestigious.
 Metal credit cards are typically the cards with the highest annual fees and the best benefits.
 That being said, don’t worry too much about what your credit card is made of.
 It’s just a tool for making purchases, and its terms are what really matter.

 If you’re keen on getting a metal credit card and don’t want to pay hundreds of dollars in annual fees, this is a great option.
-Capital One Venture comes with excellent rewards: 2 miles per $1 spent, along with 100,000 miles bonus for spending $20,000 within the first 12 months or 50,000 bonus points for spending for spending $3,000 during the first 3 months your account is open.
+Capital One Venture comes with excellent rewards: 2 miles per $1 spent, along with 60,000 miles bonus for spending $3,000 during the first 3 months your account is open.